-21 See Interpretation Note 51 (Issue 4) dated 5 May 2017 "Pre-trade Expenditure and Losses".
-22 345 F.2d 901 (4th Cir.
+&lt;sup>28 See Interpretation Note 51 "Pre-trade Expenditure and Losses". &lt;sup>29 345 F.2d 901 (4th Cir.
 1965).

-The court began its discussion by stating that $-^{23}$ "the issue therefore is at what point of time did its business begin, and whether at this doubtful, prefatory stage it was carrying on a business".
-After reviewing various cases the court concluded as follows:24 "The uniform teaching of these several cases is that, even though a taxpayer has made a firm decision to enter into business and over a considerable period of time spent money in preparation for entering that business, he still has not 'engaged in carrying on any trade or business' within the intendment of section 162(a) until such time as the business has begun to function as a going concern and performed those activities for which it was organized."
-A similar result prevailed in Madison Gas and Electric Co. v Commissioner.25 In that case a utility that had formed a joint venture to construct a nuclear plant could not deduct employee training expenses paid until actual business operations commenced.
+The court began its consideration by stating that -30 "the issue therefore is at what point of time did its business begin, and whether at this doubtful, prefatory stage it was carrying on a business".
+After reviewing various cases the court concluded as follows:31 "The uniform teaching of these several cases is that, even though a taxpayer has made a firm decision to enter into business and over a considerable period of time spent money in preparation for entering that business, he still has not 'engaged in carrying on any trade or business' within the intendment of section 162(a) until such time as the business has begun to function as a going concern and performed those activities for which it was organized."
+A similar result prevailed in Madison Gas and Electric Co. v Commissioner.
+In that case a utility that had formed a joint venture to construct a nuclear plant could not deduct employee training expenses paid until actual business operations commenced.
 The expenses were held to be pre-operational and had to be capitalised.
 However, the USA courts have not always insisted that a company have opened its doors for business before it can be said to be carrying on business.
-In United States v Manor Care Inc26 deductions were sought for pre-opening expenses for new nursing homes, before licences were received.
+In United States v Manor Care Inc deductions were sought for pre-opening expenses for new nursing homes, before licences were received.
 The court distinguished the case from the Richmond Television case cited above on the grounds that the company was virtually assured of obtaining its licence if certain objective regulatory standards were met.
 The expenses were normal operating expenses and produced benefits in the same taxable year, whilst in the Richmond Television case the expenses were incurred once-off over several years.
-The court cited the following passage from a USA Regulation with approval:27 "Ordinarily, a corporation begins business when it starts the business operations for which it was organized.
-If the activities of the corporation have advanced to the extent necessary to establish the nature of its business operations, however, it will be deemed to have begun business.
+The court cited the following passage from a USA Regulation with approval:34 "Ordinarily, a corporation begins business when it starts the business operations for which it was organized. \ \ \ If the activities of the corporation have advanced to the extent necessary to establish the nature of its business operations, however, it will be deemed to have begun business.
 For example, the acquisition of operating assets which are necessary to the type of business contemplated may constitute the beginning of business."
-In Brotherman v United States28 a partner in a cable television business was held to be carrying on business as he had acquired the necessary equipment even though the required licence had not at that stage been obtained.
-In Blitzer v United States29 a partner in a low income housing project was allowed to deduct an administration fee before construction had commenced.
-The partnership had, however, acquired the land, prepared the construction plans and obtained the necessary finance.
-25 633 F.2d 512 (7th Cir.
-1980).
+In Brotherman v United States a partner in a cable television business was held to be carrying on business as he had acquired the necessary equipment even though the required licence had not at that stage been obtained.
+In Blitzer v United States a partner in a low income housing project was allowed to deduct an administration fee before construction had commenced.
+The partnership had, however, acquired the land, prepared the construction plans and obtained the necessary finance. &lt;sup>30 At 905.